-Excused categories
+Excused categories:

 - 1. Parent Call family emergency

 - 2. Medical/Mental note

 - 3. Field trip

 - 4. College visit (pre-excused thru Counselor)

-- 5. Suspension- In/Out
+- 5. Suspension-In/Out

 - 6. Verified court appearance/requirement

+- 7. Pre-approved absences due to family or other obligation

+Chronic Absenteeism

-Chronic Absenteeism is closely monitored and tracked by Central Decatur School District and the lowa Department of Education.
+Is defined as missing 10% or more of school days during the previous school year.
+This is closely monitored and tracked by Central Decatur School District and the Iowa Department of Education.

 Students may be considered attendance at-risk if they meet any of the following criteria: